What Is Mulch?

 Overly deep mulch may:

-• Hold too much moisture
+• Hold excessive moisture

 • Reduce air movement